PJWalker/daggerheart/content/Items/Recipes/Vial of Darksmoke Recipe.md

 tags:
   - rare
 ---
-During downtime, spend a downtime move and mark a stress to craft a [[Vial of Darksmoke]]
+During downtime, spend a downtime move and mark a stress to craft a [[Items/Vial of Darksmoke]]